 - Provide information and assistance regarding health care benefits and eligibility

-Post deployment/service comprehensive health assessments and ongoing medical care is provided through the Patient Aligned Care Teams (PACT) located throughout VA Black Hills Health Care Systems sites of care which includes our two main medical centers at Fort Meade and Hot Springs, SD and through our Community Based Outreach Clinics (CBOC) located in Rapid City, Winner, Mission, Pine Ridge and Pierre, SD; Scottsbluff, NE; and Newcastle, WY.
+Post deployment/service comprehensive health assessments and ongoing medical care is provided through the Patient Aligned Care Teams (PACT) located throughout VA Black Hills Health Care Systems sites of care which includes our two main medical center campuses at Fort Meade and Hot Springs, SD and through our Community Based Outreach Clinics (CBOC) located in Rapid City, Winner, Mission, Pine Ridge and Pierre, SD; Scottsbluff, and Gordon NE; and Newcastle, WY.